Last Updated on March 7, 2022

 Map of the best things to do in Banff in Winter (save it on your phone)

-Best things to do in Banff in Winter – Top winter activities
+Best things to do in Banff in Winter – Top Banff winter activities

 Go up the Sulphur Mountain gondola

-The Sulphur Mountain gondola is one of Banff’s most iconic experiences and one of the best things to do in Banff in winter!
+The Sulphur Mountain gondola is one of Banff’s most iconic experiences and one of the best winter activities in Banff National Park!
 Hop in the gondola and enjoy a ride up to the top of Sulphur Mountain (or grab some spikes and poles and do the trek yourself) where you can see jaw-dropping views of the town of Banff and the surrounding mountains.
 Brave the cold on the boardwalk outside, check out the displays, buy a souvenir, and enjoy a delicious meal at the mountaintop restaurant Sky Bistro.

 Make sure you book your ticket for the gondola in advance, you can also book a tour including a few scenic spots and the gondola ride, like this one>>